Skip to content

 Repository Reality

-The current repository is a Hugo site with:
+The site is a Hugo archive with:

-• long-form posts in content/posts
+• long-form technical posts in content/posts

-• prompt/spec documents in content/prompts
+• prompt and design documents in content/prompts

 • older reference material in content/archive